 Osteria Manciana & Ostello of Scudellate have views to die for

 With a view like theirs, little advertising needs to be done.
-The newly renovated Scudellate Hostel next to the Osteria Manciana is very much a thought-out accommodation.
+The newly renovated Scudellate Hostel beside the Osteria Manciana is a thought-out accommodation.
 From beds that retract to a washer and dryer to a common room and lockers.
 I am sure this place will have no issues finding active travelers and bikers.
 Lastly and very importantly, for this pristine location, the rooms are actually affordable.